C# USB Gecko handler

 That one sends code data!
 It is kinda unfinished (drag & drop of codes does not fully work) but it's good for demonstration.
 What it does?
 Simply type in codes (it can't save) and send them to the console.
 It will create a cheat stream which is sent to the Gecko.

-I should note it has the most user friendly code input ever tongue you can type in whatever you like in the code field.
+I should note it has the most user friendly code input ever :p you can type in whatever you like in the code field.
 It will parse the input string and extract digits and A-F - all other characters are ignored - if the parsed string is a multiple of 16 it accepts it!

 Panda On Smack